yegor256/blog/_posts/2019/dec/2019-12-31-talented-programmers.md

 programmers don't feel _annoyed_ when they meet inconsistencies.
 Just like people with no ear for music, they _don't hear_ anything wrong!

+{% quote A talented programmer constantly demanding discipline and consistency looks like a crazy OCD patient. }

 When I interview programmers, I don't pay attention to how much they know about Java, how well they understand OOP, or how many projects they've managed to complete to date.
 And, of course, I don't care